 This version of BIKE is designed to make use of static keys, meaning that several key exchanges can take place with the same key pair.
 This is possible thanks to the improved Backflip decoder, which yields an extremely small number of decoding failures, corresponding of the desired security level.
-Moreover, a small decoding failure rate inhibits the GJS attack.
+Moreover, a small decoding failure rate inhibits the GJS attack [22], which needs to collect several failures.

-In the following we will present three IND-CCA secure variants of BIKE, called BIKE-1-CCA, BIKE-2-CCA and BIKE-3-CCA, corresponding to their respective
+In the following we will present three IND-CCA secure variants of BIKE, called BIKE-1-CCA, BIKE-2-CCA and BIKE-3-CCA, corresponding to their respective IND-CPA counterparts.

-IND-CPA counterparts.
 All of the variants are obtained by applying a specific conversion to the underlying cryptosystem, and we will discuss the details of these conversions individually in Section 6.2.